bharat-1204/-X-ray-Image-Denoising-with-Filters-and-Metric-Evaluation-for-Digtal-Image-Processing/README.md

 # -X-ray-Image-Denoising-with-Filters-and-Metric-Evaluation-for-Digtal-Image-Processing
 This project demonstrates image denoising on a grayscale X-ray image affected by Salt-and-Pepper noise using various filtering techniques.
 It also evaluates the performance of each method using PSNR (Peak Signal-to-Noise Ratio) and SSIM (Structural Similarity Index Measure).

 📂 Project Overview
-•Load and normalize a grayscale X-ray image.
+Load and normalize a grayscale X-ray image.
 •Introduce salt-and-pepper noise artificially.
 •Apply four denoising techniques:
 •Median Filtering